dltxio/idem-old/README.md

 And has verified their claims,
 When they visit exchange.com,
 And they scan the QR code via the app,
-And Ok on the app,
+And OK on the app,
-Then their ID is confirmed on exchange.com
+Then their ID is confirmed on exchange.com.
 ```

 ## Verify these claims